• Skip to primary navigation

 How do you enhance the taste of lasagna?

 A few extra tablespoons of crumbled bacon, cheese mixture, caramelized onion, and fresh herbs like basil leaves or fresh parsley are ways to add more flavor to lasagna.
-You could also add another teaspoon or two of Italian seasoning and minced cloves garlic when assembling the lasagna.
+You could also add another tsp or two of Italian seasoning and minced cloves garlic when assembling the lasagna.
 Black pepper or red pepper flakes can give lasagna recipes a little kick.

 😋 Should you bake lasagna covered or uncovered?